Is There One True Religion?

 Honest searchers for truth must sympathize with a man of grand intellect such as Paul Johnson: a cultured, erudite teacher of history, a student of the fine arts, a common-sense commentator on human affairs who has genuinely spent all his life, from precocious childhood to his senior years, pursuing the answers to questions about God.
 The honesty of such a quest is the very opposite to the dishonest denial of the validity of such questions by the bulk of intelligentsia.
 As Johnson declares, their intellectual impotence is proven by the fact that they “have no explanation of being.
 Their attitude is simply an abdication of thought, a cosmic despair in the ability of the human mind to devise any explanation of the most interesting and deepest problems of existence” (ibid.).

-Dr. Johnson at least has the vision, following his lifetime’s quest for God, to understand a great overarching truth: that man possesses “an essential element or dimension with God, thus explaining the … belief that we are all ‘made in God’s image.’
+Paul Johnson at least has the vision, following his lifetime’s quest for God, to understand a great overarching truth—that man possesses “an essential element or dimension with God, thus explaining the … belief that we are all ‘made in God’s image.’
 And because the spiritual takes no account of dimension, number or complexity, each of our souls has intimate and all-encompassing dealings with God …” (ibid.).

 Paul Johnson makes just one critical error in his musings on the meaning of life.
 He states, “Death of the body is thus an insignificant punctuation in the life of the soul, which continues indefinitely” (ibid.).
 Yet the Book of books plainly declares, “The soul that sinneth, it shall die” (Ezekiel 18:20).
 The corollary of this would be, “The soul that is sinless, it shall live”!
 This presupposes that in order then for the soul not to die, one must find out the meaning of that term sin, then ensure that the soul finds the way of becoming sinless.
 Such knowledge opens up the way to eternal life!

 Indeed, the answer is infinitely simple (2 Corinthians 11:3).
-So simple that it can be only understood if we literally take on the mind-set of a child—being willing to be taught by God, wiping our mind clear of all previous bias, and allowing the clarifying light of biblical revelation to reveal the wonder of the meaning of life to us.
+So simple that it can be only understood if we literally take on the mindset of a child, being willing to be taught by God, wiping our mind clear of all previous bias and confusion, and allowing the clarifying light of biblical revelation to reveal the wonder of the meaning of life to us.
 As the Son of God declared, “Except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven” (Matthew 18:3).
 That conversion is a literal mind-changing, life-changing experience that links the human mind with its Maker, thus opening it up to revelation of God-breathed truth.
 It literally opens the human mind to a choice between eternal life and eternal death.
 It’s a choice that all must face eventually so as to fulfill their reason for being.

 There is a book that will guide you in your search for the answers to these burning questions.
 It will lead you to the biblically proven, inerrant answers to these mysteries that have intrigued man for millennia.
-Request your free copy of Mystery of the Ages.
-It opens up a fantastic vision of real, genuine hope for man’s relationship with his Maker!
+Request your copy of Mystery of the Ages.
+It literally opens up a fantastic vision of real and genuine hope for man’s relationship with his Maker!